Elections

 Other Important Election Dates

-Last day to register for Primary Election: April 22 at 4:00PM
+Last day to register for General Election: October 7th at 4:00PM

 (45 days before the election).